How can you monitor vibrations from a remote location?

 How it used to be

-In the early days of vibration monitoring, making a vibration measurement was still a physically demanding and often time-consuming process.
-Your vibration measuring tool kit would consist of a not so quite, “light as a feather”, vibration measurement system, including separate accelerometers and a draggable Compaq computer.
+In the early days of vibration monitoring, a vibration measurement was still physically demanding and often time-consuming.
+Your vibration measuring tool kit would consist of a not exactly “light as a feather” vibration measurement system, including separate accelerometers and a draggable Compaq computer.
 You needed a data logger and geophone to make an exact measurement.
-In addition to the accelerometers and the computer, you also had to drag around a full sized generator to ensure you had a reliable power supply.
+In addition to the accelerometers and the computer, you also had to drag around a full-sized generator to ensure a reliable power supply.
 What a process!

 Another disadvantage of the old systems was that the separate additions of the data logger and geophone often made them prone to theft.

 And what if you needed to take several measurements in one day, all located in different locations around the (foreign) country?
-Then there was no other option but to unload the measuring equipment each and every time, and then once the completion of the measurements were done, drag it right back to your van and load all the equipment once again.
+Then there was no other option but to unload the measuring equipment every time, and once the completion of the measurements was done, drag it right back to your van and load all the equipment once again.
 In the early days of vibration monitoring, you had to cover a lot of mileage, especially since you always had to be physically present at the construction site to take measurements.
-Driving criss-cross through the country in a week or traveling back and forth to the same spot several times was the rule of thumb rather than the exception, especially since you could only plot a limited number of points on a graph with the early meters.
+Driving crisscross through the country in a week or traveling back and forth to the same spot several times was a rule of thumb rather than the exception, especially since you could only plot a limited number of points on a graph with the early meters.

 Evolving Technology